MichaelCade/image-uploader-s3-mysql/readme.md

 - Deploy Application to either EC2 or another option?
 - What would be a good failure scenario here?
 - Deploy Veeam Backup for AWS to protect our application

+## Deployment
+For the frontend deployment you can check out [FrontEnd Deployment](/frontend/README.md)

+## template.env
+template.env can be used to understand the environment variables required this should be completed and added to the /backend folder for the application to work.